Play Ball! Where to Take Your Family Out to the Ballgame Near Champaign-Urbana

 Chicago Bandits Professional Softball

 Sadly, the Bandits have disbanded.
-After two years of not playing due to the pandemic, the league ceased to exist.
+After two years of not playing due to the pandemic, the league folded.

 Get ready for summer in Champaign-Urbana: